bookingactivities/booking-activities/readme.txt

 * Fix - The "user_id" parameter of the bookingactivities_list shortcode didn't work while explicitly set to "current"
 * Fix - The "status" and "order_by" parameters of the bookingactivities_list shortcode didn't work
 * Fix - Booking row was not properly updated after cancelling a booking (group)
+* Fix - Events not loaded when a WC product variation was loaded by default, and events were loaded "After page load"
 * Fix - PHP notice when trying to get translated messages
 * Fix - PHP notice when displaying WC products having a deprecated config available
 * Fix - PHP warning when a form with no "User Data (Login / Registration)" field is submitted